 Your lifestyle will impact nearly every aspect of the home you plan to build.
 For example, whether you are building this home as your family home or as your retirement oasis will impact the square footage needed.

-What are Your Family's Needs?
+What Are Your Family's Needs?

 This is another important consideration.
 Will this home comfortably accommodate the children you have (or plan to have) as they grow?
-Do you like to entertain and might need a home with a great outdoor space?
+Do you like to entertain and might need a house with a great outdoor space?

 What are Your Design Preferences?